aleokheen/oak-upload/README.md

+This is a fork of https://github.com/hviana/Upload-middleware-for-Oak-Deno-framework with some import fixes

+---

+# Original README

 # Upload middleware for Oak Deno framework
 This middleware automatically organizes uploads to avoid file system problems and create dirs if not exists, perform validations and optimizes ram usage when uploading large files using Deno standard libraries!